 This webinar is available at no charge to National Register Health Service Psychologists, National Register Practice Academy members, and Canadian Register Health Service Psychologists.
 Psychology doctoral students and trainees may also attend at no charge.
 Non-member psychologists and other healthcare providers may register for $35 (some State Psychological Association members and affiliates receive discounted access, please check with your Association’s central office for details).

 After registering, you will receive a confirmation email.
 National Register Health Service Psychologists, National Register Practice Academy members, Canadian Register Health Service Psychologists, and paid attendees will earn one (1) CE credit upon successful completion of the webinar and evaluation.
 Doctoral students and trainees attending at no charge are not eligible for CE credit.
 A recording of the webinar presentation will be available on CE.NationalRegister.org the week following the conclusion of the live session.
+This recording is available for CE credit to those unable to attend the live webinar.

 1 CE Credit, Instructional Level: Intermediate Learning